bravedave/dvc/Readme.md

 # DVC - Data View Controller
-## micro framework for PHP
+> PHP framework for simple powerful web applications and APIs.

 * https://brayworth.com/docs/

-A PHP framework for simple powerful web applications and APIs.

 * Can be configured to work with any client side framework
   * jquery-ui